rtgodwin/rtgodwin.github.io/_docs/session3.md

 # Trollskull Manor inside

 - Tavern’s taproom is filled with broken furniture, tarnished silverware, casks of wine that have turned to vinegar.
+- With some broken windows the manor has been somewhat exposed to the elements, and is in quite a state of disrepair.

 ## Exploring the manor
 - Who is exploring and doing what.
 Do they split up?